mikolajczukpiotr/infinite-scroll/README.md

 npx expo start --go
 ```
 2. Open the Expo client on your mobile device or launch the simulator on your computer (Press a to open android, press I to open ios).
-3. You can scan qr from terminal in real device to open app or use it through a previously launched simulator.
+3. You can scan QR from terminal in real device to open app or use it through a previously launched simulator.
 4. The app will be loaded, and you can now explore application